 These products are chosen independently, after careful research and review.
 If a manufacturer or retailer has paid for any editorial placement on our website, it is noted clearly with a Sponsored Content tag and clear disclosure.

 Maintaining trust with our readers is the cornerstone of our editorial policy and critical to ensuring a lasting legacy of accurate product journalism.
 We will continue to review and discuss products honestly and independently with one simple goal: to help you find the best products possible.

 If you have any questions about our affiliate links, please send an email to [email protected].

 On receiving the complaint, a member of Man of Many‘s complaints-handling staff will obtain any further details which he or she considers necessary at this stage.
 The Director then decides whether the complaint should not be considered further because:

 - it does not meet the requirements about what can be complained about, or who can make a complaint, or when and how a complaint should be made (see Making a Complaint); or

-- it is more appropriate for consideration by some other process (such as referral to a third party, amendment of processes; or referring the complaint for consideration by the Australian Press Council or a similar industry body); or
+- it is more appropriate for consideration by some other process (such as referral to a third party, amendment of processes; or referring the complaint for consideration by an industry body); or

 - Man of Many has already received a complaint and considers the matter sufficiently remedied.

-- even if the facts alleged in the complaint are correct, it is unlikely that a breach of the Man of Many‘s Editorial Guidelines or the Australian Press Council’s Standards of Practice has occurred; or
+- even if the facts alleged in the complaint are correct, it is unlikely that a breach of the Man of Many‘s Editorial Guidelines has occurred; or

 - the extent to which consideration of the complaint might require Man of Many to commit greater resources than is reasonably proportionate to the significance of the likely breaches; or